ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SMS+MMS_MO.md

 <p>SPID &#8211; tags contain the SPID of the sender's carrier.</p>
 <p>TIMESTAMP &#8211; tags contain the timestamp that our system received the MMS MO.</p>
 <p>CONTENT &#8211; contains the file nodes sent in the MMS MO</p>
-<p>FILE &#8211; contains a single URL to a picture, video, audio or text file sent in the MMS MO</p>
+<p>FILE &#8211; contains a single URL to a picture, video, audio or text file sent in the MMS MOThe URL points to the location of the content on our servers.
+For those developing the back-end handling of the postback URL, you may choose to download/store these content files for whatever purpose you see fit.
+You may also choose to store the URLs for download at a future time.</p>
 <p><strong>This postback has the following anatomy:</strong></p>
 <pre>
 &lt;POSTBACK&gt;